jacobmca/PWA--Presents-A-Text-Editor/README.md

 This program was created by Jacob McAuliffe for the UC Berkeley eDX Coding Boot Camp.

 ## Tests
-In the future, I would like to incorporate both more data within the tables, and further opportunities for user interaction with this data.
-Ideas for further data within the table include employment start date, list of any recognitions, vacation time available for the employee, annual bonus.
-Ideas for user interaction include being able to delete data from the tables, or extra data to create sub-tables within the database as needed.
+In the future, I would like to give the text editor greater functionality both with regards to the content of the text.
+Some ideas include the ability to include links, spellcheck words, change fonts/colors.
+Greater utility for how text is saved and used could also factor in.
+Incorporating the ability to turn texts into e-mails or upload to a specified drive or cloud could also prove useful.

 ## Questions
 If you have further questions, you can reach me at [mcauliffemedia@gmail.com](mailto:mcauliffemedia@gmail.com).